 Nurses with DNPs on the clinical side are APRNs who direct and provide patient care, including diagnosing, testing, and treating patients.
 More and more, professional nursing associations are supporting the DNP as the entry-level requirement for some APRNs, and this trend could eventually drive salaries higher.

-Your Salary and Your Workplace
+Your DNP Salary and Your Workplace

 While your education and job responsibilities affect your earning potential, your work environment can also play a role.
-Here are examples of the average annual salaries in common work settings for clinical nurses with a DNP.
+Here are examples of the median annual salaries in common work settings for clinical nurses with a DNP.

-Your Salary and Where You Live
+Your DNP Salary and Where You Live

 Check out where you can earn the most money as an APRN.

-Ways to Earn More
+Ways To Earn More as a DNP

 With a DNP, you’ve already earned the highest level of education in nursing practice, but there’s always room to grow.